 As Kansas City’s downtown revitalization movement rides south on the success of the KC Streetcar, developers have their eye on the KC Crossroads District and all the opportunities around it.
 Before new construction can begin in the area, a good look at the complicated subgrade must be thoroughly investigated by local geotechnical engineers familiar with the territory.
 Ignoring the unique challenges in the Crossroads subgrade could waste time and money and ultimately end up in disaster.
-Natural conditions are difficult enough, and as you’ll see in this edition of our continuing blog series, man-made factors often make construction challenge even harder.
+Natural conditions are difficult enough, and as you’ll see in this edition of our continuing blog series, man-made factors often make construction challenges even harder.

 A Delicate Maze of Infrastructure